Download the Complete WERC Team Manual 2020 (Coming Soon!)

 - The report body (include: background research, description of your team’s solution and performance, test data, and scale-up (costs, environmental/waste issues, public acceptance, schedule for implementation).

-- Photographs, line drawings and graphs for illustrative purposes (included in the page limit)
+- Figures: photographs, line drawings and graphs for illustrative purposes (included in the page limit)

 - References (included in the page limit)